 Public water systems are regulated by the state Department of Health to ensure the water produced is safe to drink.
 Systems fall into two categories:

 Group A Systems provide water to at least 15 service connections or serve at least 25 people for at least 60 days a year.
-Group A systems are regulated by the federal Safe Drinking Water Act.
+Group A systems are subject to federal standards found in the Safe Drinking Water Act and state standards found in Chapter 246-290 WAC.

 Group B Systems have 3 to 14 service connections and either serve less than 25 people per day or 25 or more people per day during a period less than 60 days per year.
-Group B systems are regulated by state law.
+Group B systems are subject to state standards found in Chapter 246-291 WAC.

 Special district-owned, such as Thurston PUD